-Our future access to the debt markets and the terms and conditions we receive are influenced by our debt ratings.
 Our corporate credit ratings are B1, with a stable outlook, by Moody's, and B+, with a stable outlook, by Standard and Poor's.
 Any future downgrade to our credit ratings could result in higher interest rates on future debt issuance than we currently experience, or adversely impact our ability to raise additional funds.

-There are no covenants, events of default, borrowing conditions or other terms in our credit agreement or senior note indenture that are based on changes in our credit rating assigned by any rating agency.
+However, there are no covenants, events of default, borrowing conditions or other terms in our credit agreement or indenture that are based on changes in our credit rating assigned by any rating agency.